INDUSTRY · LUXURY RETAIL AND FLAGSHIP STORES

 The brand standard is the cleaning standard.

 A luxury flagship is the physical expression of a brand identity that the company spends hundreds of millions of dollars protecting.
-Streaked display glass, smudged metal hardware, scuffed marble, or a fingerprint on a mannequin platform isn't a cleaning issue.
-It's a brand integrity issue.
+Streaked display glass, smudged metal hardware, scuffed marble, or a fingerprint on a mannequin platform registers as a brand integrity issue, the same as any flaw on the floor.
 The standard the cleaning crew holds either supports the brand or undermines it.

 .02